May 10, 2021

 Every training strategy has its disadvantages, and microlearning is no exception.
 In this article, we had a look at the primary drawbacks of this popular type of training: it can only support a few concepts at a time, it’s not precisely suitable for complex training with long-term goals, and it may lead to fragmented and disjointed learning primarily if poorly managed.

-But despite all these challenges, it remains the ultimate life-saver to a day-long, boring conference and hours-long training sessions with static PowerPoint presentations and thick modules.
+But despite all these training challenges, it remains the ultimate life-saver to a day-long, boring conference and hours-long training sessions with static PowerPoint presentations and thick modules.
 It cuts all irrelevant information and instead focuses on the content that truly matters the most.
 And since it only takes an average of 10 minutes or less to complete, it yields higher knowledge retention without overworking your brain.

 So, don’t let this great opportunity go to waste.
 Instead of scaling back, what L&D leaders should do is devise an effective strategy to overcome these challenges and unlock all the advantages of microlearning.